CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 *  **Subnets** A subnet is a section of a VPC in which you can group resources based on security or operational needs.
 Subnets can be public or private.
    * **Public subnets** contain resources that need to be accessible by the public, such as an online store’s website.
    * **Private subnets** contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
 * 🚪 **Internet Gateway** allow public traffic from the internet to access your VPC.
-Provide a target in your VPC route tables for internet-routable traffic and perform NAT for instances that have been assing public IPv4 addresses.
+Provide a target in your VPC route tables for internet-routable traffic and perform NAT for instances that have been assing public IPv4 and IPv6 addresses.

 <div align="center">
   <img width="800" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/5a7aa22c-b80d-4fac-9452-82f663b5ceeb">
 </div>